 A la mode de chez nous

-is a laboratory of creative expression that explores fashion as memory, language and community.
-It is a space for collective reflection and curatorial production that interrogates fashion through the prism of memory and experimentation.
-It's a living ecosystem where intimate narratives, sartorial gestures and diasporic legacies become forms of art, knowledge and resistance, and where archives, voices, gestures and creations intersect to weave links between bodies, cultures and generations.
+À la mode de chez nous is a creative expression lab that explores fashion as memory, language, and a community bond.
+It is a space for collective reflection and curatorial production that examines fashion through the lens of memory and experimentation.
+It is a living ecosystem where personal narratives, sartorial gestures, and diasporic legacies become forms of art, knowledge, and resistance, and where archives, voices, gestures, and creations intersect to forge connections between bodies, cultures, and generations.

 A la mode #2